Graylog2/documentation/pages/alerting/alerting-by-example.rst

 of the event message, later to aggregate on.
 Then we set `Use Field as Event Key` to true.
 This means the notifications will be grouped by this key.
 This is important in the next step for the group key is considered in the grace period.
 The number is reflecting the order in the grouping.
-If we would add another key (like the ip address from which the user connects), then we would first group by user and then group by ip, entering 2 for the ip address here.
+If we would add another key (like the IP address from which the user connects), then we would first group by user and then group by IP, entering 2 for the IP address here.

 For `Set Value From` we choose the template.
 This will extract the field from the resulting aggregation or filtered log message.
 Here we enter `${source.user}`.
 The resulting aggregation will be the `source` containing a field `user` since we entered it in the ``Group by Field(s)``.

-If we would like to events which could not set the key - this is more important for filtered log messages - then we could set the flag ``Require all template values to be set``.
+If we only want events which do set the key - this is more important for filtered log messages - then we could set the flag ``Require all template values to be set``.
 But since we have aggregation, this field is not needed and we go to the next page.